mathewlowry/myhub-gpt/experiment 7.md

+# experiment 7

-I thought I'd followup on the interview I did with ZN.
-The full interview is here on linkedin, but they are also producing a series of snippets, each shared separately.
+In this experiment I thought I'd followup on a #ZNLive interview I did with ZN (see the [full interview on linkedin](https://www.linkedin.com/events/7138431781808107520/)).
+They are also producing a series of snippets, each shared separately, and as these are about a narrower set of topics I'm going to try and base this experiment on them.

 ## Snippet 1

 ### Files

+* [a 2m10 chat on LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7140690237466292224/) on integrating internal and external communication strategies, knowledge management and more.
 * **Collection 7**:
 	* URL: [All the Stuff I Like or Do or Think about Everything tagged internal communications & communications,  Anytime]( https://myhub.ai/@mathewlowry/?tags=internal+communications&types=like&types=do&types=think&timeframe=anytime&quality=all&tags=communications) (9 resources)
 	*  [[C-7-allnotes]].